vatsal9117/Machine-Learning-Code/Bird Species Prediction from sound using Neural Network/readme.md

 ## Summary

-This report focuses on developing neural network models for bird species classification based on audio spectrograms.
+This project focuses on developing neural network models for bird species classification based on audio spectrograms.
 The key aspects covered are:

 **Data Preprocessing**:
 - The dataset contains spectrograms of 10 audio clips for 12 bird species, along with 3 unlabeled clips for testing.